Winnebago County IL Juvenile Detention Center

 You can support your loved ones at Winnebago County IL Juvenile Detention Center on InmateAid, if you have any immediate questions contact the facility directly at 815-516-2980.

-The Winnebago County IL Juvenile Detention Center is a medium to low-security detention center located at 5350 Northrock Dr Rockford, IL that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes which they are accused.
+The Winnebago County IL Juvenile Detention Center is a medium to low-security detention center located at 5350 Northrock Dr Rockford, IL that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes of which they are accused.
 Most of the adolescents are here for less than two years.

 Winnebago County Juvenile Detention Center's present site was opened as a 32-bed facility in January 1992.
 The capacity of this building was expanded to 48 beds in the fall of 1995.
 The building contains activity rooms, a kitchen, a dining room (which also serves as the visitation area), classrooms, laundry, gymnasium, and an outdoor recreation area.
 All minors stay in separate rooms except during overcrowding conditions when the gymnasium and common areas are utilized for sleeping facilities.
 A conscious effort was made in the overall design of the Detention Center to reduce the obtrusiveness of the necessary institution features.
 It has been recognized by local architects for its outstanding design and the facility has served as a model for others which have been constructed throughout the nation.